 The limits of the preloading feature are as follows:

-It currently supports loading single media files such as MP4, MP3, FLV, and HLS.
+Preloading supports single media files such as MP4, MP3, FLV, and HLS.

 VidAuth (recommended)

 AVPVidAuthSource* vidAuthSource = [[AVPVidAuthSource alloc] init]; [vidAuthSource setVid:@"Vid information"]; // Required.
-The video ID. [vidAuthSource setPlayAuth:@"<yourPlayAuth>"]; // Required.
+The video ID (VideoId). [vidAuthSource setPlayAuth:@"<yourPlayAuth>"]; // Required.
 The playback credential.
-You need to call the GetVideoPlayAuth API operation of ApsaraVideo VOD to generate it. [vidAuthSource setRegion:@"Access region"]; // For player SDKs V5.5.5.0 and later, this parameter is deprecated.
-You do not need to set the region; the player will automatically parse it.
-For player SDKs earlier than V5.5.5.0, this parameter is required.
-The access region of ApsaraVideo VOD, default is cn-shanghai. [vidAuthSource setQuality:@"Selected definition"]; // "AUTO" represents adaptive bitrate.VidSts
+You need to call the GetVideoPlayAuth operation of ApsaraVideo VOD to generate it. [vidAuthSource setRegion:@"Access region"]; // For player SDK V5.5.5.0 and later, this parameter is deprecated.
+You do not need to set the region.
+The player will automatically parse the region.
+For player SDK versions earlier than 5.5.5.0, this parameter is required.
+The access region of ApsaraVideo VOD.
+The default is cn-shanghai. [vidAuthSource setQuality:@"Selected definition"]; //"AUTO" represents adaptive bitrate.VidSts

 AVPVidStsSource* vidStsSource = [[AVPVidStsSource alloc] init]; [vidStsSource setVid: @"Vid information"]; // Required.
-The video ID. [vidStsSource setRegion:@"Access region"]; // Required.
-The access region of ApsaraVideo VOD, default is cn-shanghai. [vidStsSource setSecurityToken: @"<yourSecurityToken>"]; // Required.
-The STS token.
-You need to call the AssumeRole API operation of STS to generate it. [vidStsSource setAccessKeySecret: @"<yourAccessKeySecret>"]; // Required.
+The video ID (VideoId). [vidStsSource setRegion:@"Access region"]; // Required.
+The access region of ApsaraVideo VOD.
+The default is cn-shanghai. [vidStsSource setSecurityToken: @"<yourSecurityToken>"]; // Required.
+The STS security token.
+You need to call the AssumeRole operation of STS to generate it. [vidStsSource setAccessKeySecret: @"<yourAccessKeySecret>"]; // Required.
 The AccessKey secret of the temporary STS AccessKey pair.
-You need to call the AssumeRole API operation of STS to generate it. [vidStsSource setAccessKeyId: @"<yourAccessKeyId>"]; // Required.
+You need to call the AssumeRole operation of STS to generate it. [vidStsSource setAccessKeyId: @"<yourAccessKeyId>"]; // Required.
 The AccessKey ID of the temporary STS AccessKey pair.
-You need to call the AssumeRole API operation of STS to generate it. [vidStsSource setQuality:@"Selected definition"]; // "AUTO" represents adaptive bitrate.UrlSource
+You need to call the AssumeRole operation of STS to generate it. [vidStsSource setQuality:@"Selected definition"]; //"AUTO" represents adaptive bitrate.UrlSource

 NSString* url = @"Playback URL"; // Required.
-The playback URL, which can be a third-party VOD URL or a playback URL in ApsaraVideo VOD.
+The playback URL.
+It can be a third-party VOD URL or a playback URL from ApsaraVideo VOD.
 AVPUrlSource* urlSource = [[AVPUrlSource alloc]urlWithString:url];Set task parameters.

 NoteThis applies only to multi-bitrate videos.
-You can set only one of
+You can choose any one of

-setDefaultBandWidth,setDefaultResolution, orsetDefaultQuality.AVPPreloadConfig *config = [[AVPPreloadConfig alloc]init]; // Set the preload bitrate for multi-bitrate streams. [config setDefaultBandWidth:400000]; // Set the preload resolution for multi-bitrate streams. [config setDefaultResolution:640 * 480]; // Set the preload quality for multi-bitrate streams. [config setDefaultQuality:@"FD"]; // Set the preload duration. [config setDuration:1000];Add a task listener.
+setDefaultBandWidth,setDefaultResolution, orsetDefaultQuality.AVPPreloadConfig *config = [[AVPPreloadConfig alloc]init]; // Set the preload bitrate for a multi-bitrate stream. [config setDefaultBandWidth:400000]; // Set the preload resolution for a multi-bitrate stream. [config setDefaultResolution:640 * 480]; // Set the preload quality for a multi-bitrate stream. [config setDefaultQuality:@"FD"]; // Set the preload duration. [config setDuration:1000];Add a task listener.

 // Build the preload task.
 AVPPreloadTask* mPreloadTask = [[AVPPreloadTask alloc]initWithVidAuthSource:vidAuthSource preloadConfig:config]; // Get the MediaLoaderV2 instance.
 AliMediaLoaderV2* vodMedialoader = [AliMediaLoaderV2 shareInstance]; // Add the task and start preloading.
 NSString* taskId = [vodMedialoader addTask:mPreloadTask listener:self];VidSts